veena444/API-Automation-Using-Postman/README.md

 }
 The response body will contain the order Id.

-Get all orders
+5.Get all orders
 GET /orders

 Allows you to view all orders.
 Requires authentication.

-Get an order
+6.Get an order
 GET /orders/:orderId

 Allows you to view an existing order.
 Requires authentication.

-Update an order
+7.Update an order
 PATCH /orders/:orderId

 Update an existing order.
 Requires authentication.